asaxuc/asaxuc.github.io/_pages/about.md

 Others
 ======
-- I'm immersed in painting, musical plays and subcultures (like post-modern aesthetics).
+- I'm fond of painting and subcultures (like post-modern aesthetics).
 Feel free to email me for academical discussions & making friends as a same painting enthusiast.
-- PFP by twitter@0wanwing.
+- pfp by twitter@0wanwing.